 Stop 5: Science and Industry Museum

 Loop back via the Science and Industry Museum.
 The exterior of the original 1830 Liverpool Road station — the world’s oldest surviving passenger railway station — is a fantastic architectural subject.
-The ironwork, signage, and Victorian engineering details reward close-up work.
+Frame the station entrance from across the cobbled yard with the rail tracks as foreground leading lines, then move in at 50–85mm for the ironwork, signage and Victorian engineering details.
+Overcast light suits the stone facade best, holding detail in the weathered surfaces.

 Stop 6: Deansgate Locks